Fluffy donuts make the perfect vehicle for an irresistible summer treat. Cool down with an incredible donut ice cream sandwich!

 You can definitely use any ice cream that you like!
 Sorbets are usually fruit-based as opposed to cream-based, so getting the right consistency will be difficult for sandwiching.
 I think it is worth trying.
 Or adding a mix of ice cream an sorbet together!

-If you loved every last bite of your donut ice cream sandwich, you will need to try my sugar cookie ice cream sandwich and my churro ice cream sandwich.
+If you loved every last bite of your donut ice cream sandwich, you will need to try my sugar cookie ice cream sandwich.
 Try making this with my strawberry shortcake ice cream, coffee oreo ice cream, or even my horchata ice cream.
-My vanilla ice cream is a great bank canvas.
 If you want to make your own donuts, try this lemon chamomile brioche doughnut.

 - 1 glazed donut